xingty/rcode-go/README.md

 - **GCode**: A command-line tool that allows you to open directories from a remote server in your local IDE (VS Code or Cursor).
 - **GSSH**: An enhanced SSH command that sets up a secure communication channel between your local machine and a remote server, enabling advanced features provided by GCode.

+## Supported Platforms

+GCode and GSSH are designed to work across multiple operating systems, providing flexibility for developers in various environments:

+- Windows
+- Linux
+- macOS

 ## How It Works

 ### GSSH